lbryio/lbry.com/content/news/69-reddit-ama-answers.md

 **How does LBRY benefit content creators?
 Can I make money using LBRY?**
 ----

 In our AMA title, we pitched LBRY as a “community-driven” YouTube alternative that could “save the internet.”
-That’s a lot of big talk, but what does it mean for the people who care most about the changes happening at YouTube – content creators?
+That’s a lot of big talks, but what does it mean for the people who care most about the changes happening at YouTube – content creators?

 If you are earning money from your videos on YouTube right now, you are likely familiar with the recent controversies over videos being “de-monetized” for containing content unfriendly to advertisers.
-It’s no surprise that YouTube caters to advertisers, because those are its ultimate customers.
+It’s no surprise that YouTube caters to advertisers because those are its ultimate customers.

 LBRY is not an ad-driven media service.
 In fact, it’s not a traditional media service at all.
 LBRY is an open protocol that allows you to publish your videos to the network at no cost to you and set a price per stream or download.
 Because LBRY is a protocol and not a corporate store, there is no approval process for content to be listed and no authority that can “de-monetize” your videos.
 That’s between you and your fans.

-With LBRY, pricing is completely at the discretion of the creator and 100% of that price goes to the creator.
+With LBRY, pricing is completely at the discretion of the creator, and 100% of that price goes to the creator.
 Compare this to iTunes’ fixed pricing tiers and 30% cut of every sale.

 Because LBRY uses digital currency (a la Bitcoin), creators can accept micropayments for every view without worrying about credit card processing fees.
 Or a studio could use LBRY to distribute a theatrical release to independent theaters and charge thousands of dollars per download.
 The only constraint on pricing is what your viewers are willing to pay.